juztamau5/retro3/.github/CONTRIBUTING.md

 ### Embed

 The embed is a standalone application built using Webpack.
-The generated files (HTML entrypoint and multiple JS and CSS files) are served by the PeerTube server (behind `localhost:9000/videos/embed/:videoUUID` or `localhost:9000/video-playlists/embed/:playlistUUID`).
+The generated files (HTML entrypoint and multiple JS and CSS files) are served by the retro3 server (behind `localhost:9000/videos/embed/:videoUUID` or `localhost:9000/video-playlists/embed/:playlistUUID`).
-The following command will compile embed files and run the PeerTube server:
+The following command will compile embed files and run the retro3 server:

 ```
 npm run dev:embed